sweetpea-org/sweetpea-py/docs/_source/api/factors.rst

               is used to initialize the :class:`.ContinuousFactor`,
               the factor will generate values following the corresponding distribution at runtime through :meth:`.ContinuousFactor.generate`.
-              In this case the factor is always a *non-derived continuousfactor*.
+              In this case the factor is always a *non-derived continuous factor*.

               The user can also use :class:`.CustomDistribution`, in which case the user needs to provide a custom `func(Callable)`